-During the County's consultations, ongoing impact on the business community has not frequently been cited as a need.
-Several business losses were mentioned by local jurisdictions, but a remaining impact was not indicated as a high priority.
+During the County's initial consultations, impact on the business community was not cited as a need.
+Several business losses were mentioned by local jurisdictions since that time.
 The municipal surveys conducted for this needs assessment did ask about flood-related business impacts, and results received to date are included in the Appendix.
 The County's work on the NDRC Phase 1 application did reveal business impacts in the NDRC pilot area in the southern suburbs.
-The County is in the process of gathering specific business data and is evaluating data from the U.S. Small Business Administration (SBA) disaster loan program.